NYC: 13 Reasons The East Side Is Better Than The West Side

 There are even tennis courts inside the building along with some private restaurants hidden away from public view.
 There are a variety of office buildings in midtown that have tunnels or various passages that lead to either Grand Central or the subway making transportation to and from midtown a breeze.

-Source: Wikimedia Commons/ Beyond My Ken
+Source: Wikimedia Commons CC BY 3.0/ Beyond My Ken

 2. ST Mark’s Place